apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Andre Braugher, ‘Brooklyn Nine-Nine’ and ‘Homicide: Life on the Street’ Star, Dies at 61**
+**Massive sea monster skull excavated from UK's 'Jurassic Coast'**

-You can read more about it [here](https://variety.com/2023/tv/news/andre-braugher-dead-brooklyn-nine-nine-1235835771/).
+You can read more about it [here](https://www.foxnews.com/world/massive-sea-monster-skull-excavated-from-uks-jurassic-coast).

 ## Requirements
 - Python 3.8